svensglinz/scd30/README.md

 ### Features

 - **C library** to communicate with the SCD30 sensor via I2C (based on the official Sensirion datasheet [here](https://www.google.com)).
-- A C program (`query_scd30`) that queries the sensor every 10 seconds and writes the data to shared memory.
+- A C program (`query_scd30`) that queries the sensor every 10 seconds and serves the data via http as { "temp": float, "co2": float, "humidity": float }.
-- A minimal **Flask web** server that reads from shared memory and serves the sensor data as JSON:
-{ "temp": float, "co2": float, "humidity": float }
 - Automatic service startup via systemd
 - One-step installation with an `install.sh` script